-4.8 At any given time the number of Research Students/Scholars registered with a Research Guide shall not exceed FIVE.
+4.8 At any given time the number of Research Students/Scholars registered with a Research Guide shall not exceed FIVE(Excluding the numbers of students registered with the Guide in the case of funded projects).
 In this regard, being a co-guide for two Full-Time Research Scholars or being the sole Research Guide for two External/Internal Registrants (Research Scholars), is equivalent to being the sole Research Guide for one Research Scholar.